 - School tie to be worn, with ten stripes showing if wearing a shirt that buttons to the neck

-- Black tailored skirt, of knee length or plain black tailored full-length trousers (not jeans/leggings or any trousers which show the shape of the leg)
+- BDB logo skirt only, or plain black tailored full-length trousers (not jeans/leggings or any trousers which show the shape of the leg)

 - Plain black low-heeled shoes (not backless or canvas/boots)

 - All items of clothing should be clearly marked with the student’s name.

 - Coats and hoodies are not to be worn inside the school building.

 - Skirts should be no shorter than knee length and the logo should be visible.

 - Trousers are to be full-length (not cropped/above the ankle) and plain (no decorative buttons).
 Very low cut hipsters, pinstripes, jeans, cords or leggings which show the shape of the leg are not acceptable.
 Jeans sold as ‘trousers’ which are denim cotton or have obvious stitching/studs on pockets are not acceptable.